jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 This is the term project for this class, essentially.
 You'll get up to three points for doing this, depending on the quality of your notes.
+You need to finish this before finals start; no late observations will be accepted.

 ## Schedule